webstudio-is/webstudio/packages/cli/Readme.md

 nvm install 18
 ```

-After installation, you can check the version of Node.js by running:
+Verify your Node.js installation by checking its version:

 ```bash
 node --version